rishijajee/LLM-Directory/QUICKSTART.md

 - **Last updated** timestamp
 - **Next auto-refresh** timer (refreshes at 9 AM EST daily)

-### Search Section
-- Search box to find AI/GenAI/LLM topics on the web
-- Opens Google search in new tab with your query

 ### LLM Models Table
 Comprehensive table with 16 LLM models including: